JetBrains/meta-runner-power-pack/README.md

 Available Meta-Runners
 ======================

-* Publish TeamCity artifacts
+* Publish TeamCity artifacts (publishes artifacts to TeamCity while the build is running)
-* Upload to FTP
+* Upload to FTP (uploads files to FTP)
+* Download File (downloads file by HTTP or FTP URL)
-* Trigger Custom Build
+* Trigger Custom Build (triggers a build in TeamCity optionally with custom parameters)
-* Add Tags to Build
+* Add Tags to Build (adds tags to currently running build in TeamCity)

 Installation Instructions